 Error Handling

-The client provides typed errors for different failure scenarios:
+The client provides typed errors for different failure scenarios.
+Errors are database-specific and extend from base error classes:

 Connection Errors | Description |